lilgallon/DynamicLedStrips/README.md

   ./ Area used by color picker customizable (WIP)

 /// Smart
-  ./ Finds bluetooth controllers automatically (WIP) ./ It uses bluetooth to comunicate with LED controllers, but you can still use your game controller in the same time!
+  ./ Finds bluetooth controllers automatically
+  ./ It uses bluetooth to comunicate with LED controllers, but you can still use your game controller in the same time!

 /// Customizable
-  ./ Toggle features on and off (brightness / color) (WIP) ./ Audio sensibility customizable (WIP)
+  ./ Toggle features on and off (brightness / color) ./ Audio sensibility customizable (WIP)

 /// Works with most of the controllers